Detailed course offerings (Time Schedule) are available for

 BST 381 Introduction to Electric Power Generation (5) NW, QSR

 Reviews the design and operation of power plants for the generation of electric power.
 Covers thermodynamic principles of energy conversion, cycle analysis, combustion, nuclear and hydroelectric power, emerging energy technologies, plant economics, emission controls, and environmental impact.
-Prerequisite: B CUSP 126; B PHYS 122.
-Instructors: Collins Offered: jointly with B EE 381.
+Prerequisite: STMATH 126 or MATH 126; and B PHYS 122.
+Offered: jointly with B EE 381.

 View course details in MyPlan: BST 381